boun-tabi/case-2024-hsd-2lang/README.md

 # Hate Speech Detection in Turkish and Arabic Tweets (HSD-2Lang)
 ## Overview

 Hate speech, which targets groups based on characteristics such as ethnicity, nationality, religion, colour, gender, and sexual orientation, is a significant problem on social media platforms.
 Automated detection of such content is crucial for effective content moderation and minimising societal harm, and can also be used in socio-political event analysis.

 The effectiveness of current hate speech detection models is often hampered by issues such as limited data and lack of generalizability.
-To benchmark progress in this field, this shared task focuses on tackling the challenge of identifying hate speech on online platforms, specifically in Turkish and Arabic languages.
+Following the [SIU2023-NST](https://myweb.sabanciuniv.edu/berrin/siu2023-nst/) competition organized to benchmark progress in Turkish hate speech detection and classification, we are organizing a new shared task in conjunction with [CASE @ EACL 2024](https://emw.ku.edu.tr/case-2024/).
+This shared task focuses on tackling the challenge of identifying hate speech in tweets in Turkish and Arabic languages.
 Participants will develop models to detect hate speech on a range of topics.

 The task is divided into two subtasks: